sajid-dsi/spring-component-framework/README.md

   </dependencies>
 ```

-as you know, if we want the app.jar startable by java -jar, we should have a MANIFES.MF file declairs the Class-Path entry of this jar depends like those:
+as you know, if we want the app.jar startable by java -jar, it should contain a MANIFES.MF file declairs the Class-Path entry of this jar depends like those:

 ```properties
   Main-Class: my.app.Main
   Class-Path: path/to/spring-core-3.2.14.RELEASE.jar path/to/other-dependencies.jar
 ```

-But they are duplicate with pom.xml apparently, and we need create a special jar for every new app.
+But they are duplicate with pom.xml apparently, and we need create this special jar for every new app.

 so I decide to start the app.jar by another shared jar, it's our protagonist:

-it should be started as:

 ```bash
   java -jar spring.component.framework-0.0.1.jar path/to/my.app-1.0.0.jar